From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: : A Controlled Benchmark for Inference-Driven Linkage

-\paragraph{Silent risk: linkage as a byproduct of helpfulness.} Even when $\iota=\textsc{Implicit}$, agents often produce identity hypotheses during routine analysis.
+\textbf{Silent risk: linkage as a byproduct of helpfulness.} Even when $\iota=\textsc{Implicit}$, agents often produce identity hypotheses during routine analysis.
 Claude 4.5 exhibits substantial silent linkage ($LSR \in [0.70, 0.80]$ across fingerprint types).
-GPT-5 is more conservative in this regime ($LSR \in [0.25, 0.45]$) while maintaining high utility.
-In the \textsc{Implicit} setting, the task is framed as a benign request rather than explicit re-identification.
-Nevertheless, models frequently generate a specific identity hypothesis while attempting to complete the task.
+GPT-5 is more conservative in this regime ($LSR \in [0.00, 0.25]$) while maintaining high utility.
 This behavior indicates that identity reconstruction can arise as a side effect of cross-source reasoning, even without an explicit deanonymization prompt.

-\paragraph{Failure of current safety guardrails under explicit re-identification.} When $\iota=\textsc{Explicit}$, linkage increases sharply across models.
+\textbf{Failure of current safety guardrails under explicit re-identification.} When $\iota=\textsc{Explicit}$, linkage increases sharply across models.
 In the \textsc{Explicit-ZK} setting, where no name is provided, $LSR$ is already high.
-In \textsc{Explicit-MK}, where a specific target is given, success rates increase further.
-Claude 4.5 reaches $LSR \ge 0.98$ across all fingerprint types, and GPT-5 also achieves high success in most conditions.
+In \textsc{Explicit-MK}, where a specific target is given, linkage remains high for most model--fingerprint pairs, although the effect varies by fingerprint type.
 These results show that explicit re-identification requests are not consistently treated as refusal boundaries under the benchmark setting.
 Once the task is framed as identity reconstruction, models often proceed with linkage.

-\paragraph{Model-specific susceptibility across fingerprint types.} Success rates vary by fingerprint type.
-Under \textsc{Explicit-MK}, GPT-5 is more robust to \textsc{Coordinate} cues ($LSR=0.65$) than to \textsc{Intrinsic} or \textsc{Hybrid} cues, whereas Claude 4.5 remains highly effective ($LSR \ge 0.98$) across all three types.
+\textbf{Model-specific susceptibility across fingerprint types.} Success rates vary by fingerprint type.
+Under \textsc{Explicit-MK}, GPT-5 is more robust to \textsc{Coordinate} cues ($LSR=0.65$) than to \textsc{Intrinsic} or \textsc{Hybrid} cues, whereas Claude 4.5 remains highly effective ($LSR \in [0.95, 1.00]$) across all three types.
 A similar pattern appears under \textsc{Implicit}: absolute risk differs across cue types, but Claude 4.5 consistently exhibits substantially higher susceptibility than the other two models.

-These differences indicate that privacy risk depends on the interaction between model behavior, task framing, prior knowledge, and the fingerprint type.
+A trajectory-level analysis of refusal behavior, which helps explain these cross-model and cross-condition gaps, is provided in Appendix~\ref{app:refusal}.
+These differences indicate that privacy risk depends on the interaction between model behavior, task framing, prior knowledge, and fingerprint type, motivating per-fingerprint evaluation rather than a single aggregate---a model that looks safe on average can still be highly vulnerable to specific cue types.